Last updated on November 20, 2025

 Illuna, Apex of Wishes | Illustration by Chris Rahn

 Ikoria: Lair of Behemoths stands out as one of the finest expansions in Magic: The Gathering, and for various compelling reasons.
 Most recall it as the set that gave us companions, powerful creatures that can be put into your hand from outside of the game to assist you.
-Others remember that it was the set with giant dinosaurs like Ixalan, and just a handful are familiar with how strong the cycling strategy was in Limited.
+Others remember it as the set with giant dinosaurs like Ixalan had Just a handful are familiar with how strong the cycling strategy was in Limited.

-However, there’s one small mechanic that most people forget was introduced in Ikoria: mutate.
-Want to find out what this ability does?
-Let’s go over the best commanders for mutate!
+However, there’s one small mechanic that most people forget was introduced in Ikoria: Mutate.
+Want to find out what this ability does, and which commanders wield it best?
+Let’s dive in.

 What Are Mutate Commanders in MTG?